J. Cleaveland Cady: Brooklyn Academy of Design

 Cady's first important commission was to build the Brooklyn Art Association's Brooklyn Academy of Design in 1889.
 For this project, he worked with architect Henry M. Cougdon, but there is no evidence that they worked together on other projects.
 They executed the stone building in high Victorian Gothic style in tones of brown, grey, and pink.
 Opening in 1872, the Brooklyn Academy of Design included exhibition space and studios for artists.

 The building was pictured in The American Architect and Building News in January 1876.
-Architectural critic Montgomery Schuyler said that Cady's Brooklyn Academy of Design was one of few successful examples of secular Gothic design.
+Architectural critic Montgomery Schuyler said that Cady's Brooklyn Academy of Design was one of the few successful examples of secular Gothic design.

 Peabody Museum

 Cady designed the original Peabody Museum of Natural History to house Yale University's mineral collection, fossils, and exhibits on zoology and geology.
 The Gothic style building was constructed between 1873 and 1876 from brown and Nova Scotia stone, as well as Philadelphia-pressed brick.
 However, only a portion of Cady's design was ever constructed.
 The museum was located at the corner of Elm and High Streets but was demolished in 1917.